Documents Required for Immigrant Visa Applications

 - National ID Card: All applicants age 16 or over MUST present a national ID card (cédula de identidad personal) on the day of the visa appointment.

-- Visa Fee: Be prepared to pay the non-refundable fee of US$230.00 or the equivalent in Dominican pesos per applicant.
+- Visa Fee: Be prepared to pay the non-refundable fee of US$325.00 or the equivalent in Dominican pesos per applicant.
 We can only accept payment in one currency (i.e., you must pay the total entirely in U.S. dollars or entirely in Dominican pesos).
 We accept cash and international credit cards.

 - Courier Service: The date of the interview the consular officer will instruct you about the courier service.
 The amount to be paid for this service is $11.00 USD (or the equivalent in Dominican pesos) for the delivering service of your visa package, documents. etc. Each case number needs to pay this fee individually.
+Please be aware that beginning on November 2014, our Courier service provider, DOMEX, may change.
+We encourage our visa applicants to check our webpage.

 - Photograph: One (1) recent color photograph (taken no more than six months ago) for each applicant, with a white or off-white background, unretouched, with no border, and showing the applicant’s ears.
 The measurements must be 2” x 2”.
 The person must be looking directly at the camera (cannot be looking to the side, up or down), and the face must cover 50% of the surface area of the photograph.